The National Association for Amateur Radio

 73, Jim, W7XZ

 SOTARS/QCWA Chapter 169

-The next meeting is Wednesday, February 8th.
+Our meeting is Wednesday, April 12th.
 Lunch (or breakfast) is at eleven.
-(Denny's serves breakfast all day.)
+Denny's serves breakfast all day.
 As usual, the group will be called to order at Noon in the meeting room.

 Meeting as usual at: Denny's Restaurant, 7900 College Town Drive, Sacramento.
 Phone (916) 383-7071, Located at the southwest corner of Howe Ave. and College Town Drive one block North of Highway 50.